Ashwanth-System-Innovation/Ashwanth-Decepticon-SQL-Hacking-Agent/README.md

 ## ⚠️ Experimental Technology Disclaimer

-**Decepticon** is an experimental project currently under active development.
+**Ashwanth Decepticon - SQL Hacking Agent** is an experimental project currently under active development.
 It is not yet stable and may contain bugs, incomplete features, or undergo breaking changes.

-We're building this project openly with the community and warmly welcome:
+I building this project openly with the community and warmly welcome:

 - Bug reports
 - Feature requests
 - Pull requests
 - Good vibes

-Help us make Decepticon better by filing issues or submitting PRs (see the section below for how to contribute)!
+Help me make Ashwanth Decepticon - SQL Hacking Agent better by filing issues or submitting PRs (see the section below for how to contribute)!

 ## 🤝 Contribution

-We welcome contributions from the community to make this project better, more powerful, and more secure.
+We at Ashwanth System And Innovation welcome contributions from the community to make this project better, more powerful, and more secure.
 Whether you're an experienced developer, a security researcher, or just getting started in open-source, there are many ways to get involved.

 ### What You Can Contribute